 All the metrics available in this report can be viewed for all goals or just for one goal in particular (just select the goal for which you want to see the data from the drop-down list in the upper-left side).

-Take note that by default Google Analytics only includes in the Social Plugin reports from Google Plus.
-To include Facebook and Twitter, for example, changes to the tracking code have to be made.
+Take note that by default Google Analytics only included in the Social Plugin reports from Google Plus.
+Now that Google Plus is gone, you will have to manually include Facebook and Twitter, for example, so changes to the tracking code have to be made

 For example, we created our “Social Networks” advanced segment using the following Regular Expression:

 After you save it, you can edit it to better fit your analysis needs, or you can add other social networks we did not include.

 If you observe that you are using Advanced Segments quite often you might want to consider creating an additional profile, in which you include only social traffic.